wanderers-guide/wanderers-guide-legacy/README.md

 ### Get the Prerequisites

-Here is the base stuff you need to work in this repo
+Here is the base stuff you need to work in this repo.

 #### 1. Software Installs